architect/arc.codes/src/shared/en/aws/guides-middleware.md

 ## Common Session Use Cases

 - Authentication
-- Tracking user interactions (kick off a `@event` to save something to the database without blocking the reequest!)
+- Tracking user interactions (kick off a `@event` to save something to the database without blocking the request!)
 - Adding additional info to requests

 <hr>